jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-27.md

-+++
+---
-title= "The Arabs are most remote from royal leadership" description= "This is because they are more rooted in desert life than any other nation" image= "/covers/muq.jpg" date= 2020-01-20 linkb= "/research/ibn-khaldun/muqaddimah/chapter-2/part-25" linkbtext= "Part 25" linkf= "/research/ibn-khaldun/muqaddimah/chapter-3" linkftext= "Chapter 3" heading= "Part 27" icon = "/icons/soc.png"
+title: "The Arabs are most remote from royal leadership"
+description: "This is because they are more rooted in desert life than any other nation"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 27"
+date: 2020-01-04
+---

 <!-- ## 27.
 The Arabs are of all nations the one most remote from royal leadership -->